- Training Model and Philosophy

 Didactic Training Seminar

 The Didactic Training Seminar is an educational seminar that provides interns with training and information about a variety of professional issues and topics of therapeutic relevance.
 This is a 2 hour weekly seminar presented by Baylor Counseling Center staff, other Baylor University faculty and staff, and professionals from the surrounding community.
 Some weeks, this seminar may be replaced by a special opportunity such as an outside presenter or attending a conference or workshop.
-Interns are required to develop and present their own seminars on topics of their choice during the summer as a capstone training experience.

 Capstone Professional Development Presentations